Free Ohio Arrests & Criminal Records: Search Every OH County

 Source: Ohio Department of Rehabilitation and Correction18

-To look for warrant information in Ohio, searchers can also search “[County Name] warrant search” and navigating to the official county website for the given region.
+To look for warrant information in Ohio, searchers can also search “[County Name] warrant search” and navigate to the official county website for the given region.
 If applicable, there will be a warrant search in the menu that can be searched online, but if not, navigate to the contact page to call the county sheriff’s office — all of which can be found in the county sheriff’s office table above.

 Furthermore, federal warrants are issued by the U.S. Marshals and housed under the Warrant Information System (WIN) but can not be accessed by the public.